FIONA THE FICUS LYRATA

 Top tip 2: Thoroughly soak her soil with a hose or kitchen tap a couple of times a year to wash out any bacteria, extra fertiliser or any soil lacking in nutrients.

-Top tip 3: Take a damp cloth to her leaves every couple of weeks.
+Top tip 3: Use our beautifying leaf shine once every 3 weeks.
 Clean leaves will help to absorb more light.